serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     apiGateway: true
     lambda: true # Optional, can be true (true equals 'Active'), 'Active' or 'PassThrough'
   logs:
     restApi: # Optional configuration which specifies if API Gateway logs are used.
-This can either be set to true to use defaults, or configured via subproperties.
+This can either be set to `true` to use defaults, or configured via subproperties.
       accessLogging: true # Optional configuration which enables or disables access logging.
 Defaults to true.
       format: 'requestId: $context.requestId' # Optional configuration which specifies the log format to use for access logging.
       executionLogging: true # Optional configuration which enables or disables execution logging.
 Defaults to true.
       level: INFO # Optional configuration which specifies the log level to use for execution logging.
 May be set to either INFO or ERROR.
       fullExecutionData: true # Optional configuration which specifies whether or not to log full requests/responses for execution logging.
 Defaults to true.
       role: arn:aws:iam::123456:role # Optional IAM role for ApiGateway to use when managing CloudWatch Logs
-    websocket: true # Optional configuration which specifies if Websockets logs are used
+    websocket: # Optional configuration which specifies if Websocket logs are used.
+This can either be set to `true` to use defaults, or configured via subproperties.
+      level: INFO # Optional configuration which specifies the log level to use for execution logging.
+May be set to either INFO or ERROR.
     frameworkLambda: true # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework

 package: # Optional deployment packaging configuration